mixihuyen/YogaCustomerApp/README.md

 ## 🚀 Getting Started

-Follow these steps to bring the yoga vibes to your device!
+Follow these steps to set up and run the app locally using **Expo**, or install the pre-built Android APK directly!

+### Option 1: Run with Expo

 1. **Clone the Repository**:
    ```bash